Interest guide

 What this calculator is for

-The Interest Calculator helps you compare two common interest ideas: simple interest grows from the original principal only, while compound interest grows from an increasing balance.
+The Interest Calculator helps you compare two common interest jobs: simple interest based only on the original principal, and compound interest where interest gets added back to the balance.

 What to enter